greghaskins/spectrum/docs/JunitRules.md

   * `TestRule`s are applied at the level of each atomic test
   * `MethodRule`s are applied at the level of each atomic test
 * `junitMixin` is implemented to be thread-safe
+* `junitMixin` provides an overload for unboxing the supplier - `junitMixin(SomeClass.class, SomeInterface.class)` - if your mixin has an interface to it.
+See also [`let` - when get is getting you down.](VariablesAndValues.md)

 ### What is not supported